bgorlick/lightning-rfc/bolts/onion-protocol.md

 payload, using the _mu_-key.
 The resulting HMAC is compared with the HMAC from the packet.
 Should the computed HMAC and the HMAC from the packet differ then the node MUST abort processing and report a route failure.
+Comparison of the computed HMAC and the HMAC from the packet MUST be time-constant to avoid leaking information.

 At this point the node can generate a _rho_-key, a _pi_-key and a _gamma_-key.